langflow-ai/langflow/README.md

 Creating flows with LangFlow is easy.
 Simply drag sidebar components onto the canvas and connect them together to create your pipeline.
 LangFlow provides a range of [LangChain components](https://langchain.readthedocs.io/en/latest/reference.html) to choose from, including LLMs, prompt serializers, agents, and chains.

-Explore by editing prompt parameters, create chains and agents, track an agent's thought process, and export your flow.
+Explore by editing prompt parameters, link chains and agents, track an agent's thought process, and export your flow.

 ## 🔧 Contributing